albar965/littlenavmap-manual/en/CONNECT.md

 * `Connect automatically`: _Little Navmap_ will try to connect constantly if this is enabled.
 This is the recommended setting.
   * All connection attempts will stop immediately if you deselect this button.
   * You have to click `Connect` to start the automatic connection attempts after checking this button.
-* `Update Time Interval`: Allowed range is 50 milliseconds up to 1 second. _Little Navmap_ fetches data from Flight Simulator using this time interval.
+* `Update Time Interval`: Allowed range is 50 milliseconds up to 1 second. _Little Navmap_ fetches data from a simulator using this time interval.
 Increase this value if you experience stutters or lag in the simulator.
 A lower value will result in more fluid map updates in _Little Navmap_.
 * `Fetch AI or multiplayer aircraft` and `Fetch AI or multiplayer ships`: Disables fetching of AI vehicles.
 These settings are applied immediately.
+Note that ship traffic is not available for X-Plane.